National Cadet Corps (India): Uniform

 Cadets from SD boys Army wing wear khaki full sleeve shirts and trousers.
-Cadets from JD wear a khaki shirt and khaki shorts.
+Cadets from JD wear a khaki shirt and khaki trousers.
 Girl cadets from SW and JW both wear khaki full sleeve shirts and trousers.
 Cadets from SD boys Naval wing wear white half sleeve shirts and white trousers and JD boys wear half sleeve white shirts and white shorts.
 Girls from Naval wing SW and JW wear white half sleeve shirts and trousers.
 Cadets from SD boys Air wing wear light blue half sleeve shirts and trousers & JD cadets wear light blue half sleeve shirts and trousers.
 Girls from SW and JW wear light blue half sleeve shirts and trousers.

 In addition to these uniforms, SW and JW cadets wear white Shalwar kameezes during activities other than when on parade.
 A rifle green beret is compulsory for all cadets, except Sikh cadets who wear a rifle green turban.
 For physical training, cadets wear brown canvas shoes, and for drill, they wear black leather shoes called D.M.S (Drill March Shoes).
 Woolen sweaters are compulsory in cold areas.
-The colour of these sweaters vary: they are khaki for the army, navy blue for the navy, and black for the air force.
+The colour of these sweaters vary: they are rifle green for the army,black for the navy, and navy blue for the air force.
+All wear hackles with the beret.